MertCatalkaya/TTInspire/README.md

 # Requirements

 Use the command **pip install -r requirements.txt** to install the required modules.
+Or just run **pip install openai** and **pip install google-api-python-client** commands to install the required packages.

 # How to obtain a YouTube API key?